kaiserbh/anilistgo/README.md

 # AniList Go Wrapper

-Most of the functionality is completed for querying media from Anilist, while mutation still in work so far we can query user, page, staff, and media.
+Most of the functionality is completed for querying media from Anilist and Mutation such as adding media to the list or removing it.
+However there are still some left such as Threads, Reviews.
-User authentication and getting user list still work in progress.

 Anilist is an online manga/anime database and social networking service More information on Anilist can be found here : [anilist](https://anilist.co/home)